binaryage/asepsis-web/index.md

 At core Asepsis provides a dynamic library `DesktopServicesPrivWrapper` which gets loaded into every process linking against DesktopServicesPriv.framework.
 It interposes some libc calls used by DesktopServicesPriv to access .DS_Store files.
 Interposed functions detect paths talking about .DS_Store files and redirect them into a special prefix folder.
 This seems to be transparent to DesktopServicesPriv.

 Additionally Asepsis implements a system-wide daemon `asepsisd` whose purpose is to monitor system-wide folder renames (or deletes) and mirror those operations in the prefix folder.
 This is probably the best we can do.
-This way you don't lose your settings after renaming folders because rename is also executed on a folder structure in the prefix directory.
+This way you don't lose your settings after renaming folders because rename is also executed on folder structure in the prefix directory.

 ### The prefix folder is **`/usr/local/.dscage`**